robdyke/r2d2/content/posts/beyond-all-reason/essay.md

 tags:
     - Third Year
     - Beyond All Reason
-title: Schmitt’s and ‘the political’.
+title: Schmitt’s conception of ‘the political’.
 toc: true
 description: I wrote this essay in my third-year of my BA Politics, back in 2008.
 The module was 'Beyond All Reason', taught by Dr James Martin
 ---